 Quickbooks — Best accounting software for medium-sized business UK

 With QuickBooks, you can download and reconcile credit card transactions, organise weekly timesheets and track bank deposits.
 Users can take photos of bills and submit them as proof of expense or share with the stakeholder concerned.
 It offers customisable templates that can be branded with the business logo and desired fields to generate invoices, bills and reports.

 Free 30-day trial.
-The £15 a month ‘Plus’ package offers a full financial management solution for medium-sized businesses.
+The £7 a month is great for the self-employed.
+The ‘Essentials’ package is £18 a month and offers a full financial management solution for small and medium-sized businesses.

 Clearbooks — Simple cloud accounting software for small business UK

 Offers simplified accounting to small businesses.
 In 2014, it won Best Cloud Accounting Software Suite in the UK Cloud Awards.
 Very UK-centric, a major plus for many.
 Generally considered intuitive and simple to use, it has a nice layout and a good selection of features.

 Free 30-day trial.
 Monthly plans start at just £5 a month for the first three months.

 Kashflow — Good accounting software for small business